zielmicha/markdown-to-terminal/README.md

     void markdown(struct buf *ob, struct buf *ib, const struct mkd_renderer *rndr);
 ```

-- `ob` is the output buffer, where the renderer will append data,
+  * `ob` is the output buffer, where the renderer will append data
-- `ib` is the input buffer, where the markdown text should be stored prior
+  * `ib` is the input buffer, where the markdown text should be stored prior
-  to the `markdown()` call,
+    to the `markdown()` call
-- `rndr` is a pointer to the renderer structure.
+  * `rndr` is a pointer to the renderer structure

-How to use these structures is explained in the following sections.
+Read on to learn how to use these structures.

 ### Buffers: `struct buf`